Main page content begins here

 How are appeals different for sites in Direct Control Zones?

-It is the responsibility of the Appellant to provide evidence to the Board so that the Board can determine whether the Development Officer followed those directions when making a decision.
-If the Board finds that the Development Officer did not follow the directions of City Council it may provide a new decision that is in accordance with the directions of Council.
+It is the responsibility of the Appellant to provide evidence to the Board so that the Board can determine whether the Development Planner followed those directions when making a decision.
+If the Board finds that the Development Planner did not follow the directions of City Council it may provide a new decision that is in accordance with the directions of Council.

 Can the Board consider Condominium Bylaws?